 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 13, 2019, at 23:59 PST.
-More information about position papers can be found on page 3 of the Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by February 1st, 2023, at 23:59 PT.
+More information about position papers will be found on page 3 of each Background Guide.

 Topic A: Piracy in the 21st Century (Click to show summary)

 Known as an ancient crime, maritime piracy has yet to disappear from our world: with its revival in the mid-1990s, a new golden age for pirates began.
 In the 21st century, maritime piracy continues to threaten countries all over the world.
 Although the crime’s resurgence happened 30 years ago, the international community has only addressed this problem seriously in the last 10 years.
 Nowadays, piracy is no longer a crime only affecting monetary loss, but also other societal issues including drug distribution, sex trafficking, and weapon smuggling.
 Therefore, it is imperative that humanity continues to adapt laws and change regulations in order to encompass all facets of this issue.

 Topic B: The Rise of Megaships (Click to show summary)